 How much does a parrot cage cost?

-Prices on the Worldstores website range from basic, small cages for canaries at about £13 to large cages that are £197.
+Prices on the Northern Parrots website range from basic, small cages for canaries at about £36.99 to large top opening parrot cages suitable for larger parrots costing around £329.00.

-The cage is likely to be your biggest upfront cost.
+The cage is likely to be your biggest upfront cost with costs widely varying depending on the type you choose.
 Some sellers may include a cage with the bird they are selling but do make sure it is appropriate for your home and the size of the Parrot.

 The cage you need will depend on the size of your bird and some models come with perches either side of the bars, which creates a nicer environment for Parrots, and wheels so they can be conveniently moved around your home.